Crash Bandicoot: On the Run!: Gameplay

-Crash Bandicoot: On the Run! was a runner game in which players controlled either the titular character Crash or his sister Coco, who were tasked with saving the multiverse from domination by Doctor Neo Cortex and his minions.
-Levels consisted of three-lane paths, in which Crash and Coco ran in perpetuity.
-Players could control the character's actions by swiping the screen; swiping left or right caused them to switch lanes while swiping up and down made them jump and slide downward respectively.
-Players could tap on the screen to initiate a spin attack which could be used to destroy crates and enemies.
-Players could collect Wumpa Fruit that were scattered throughout the levels, and the number of steps Crash and Coco take was recorded and accumulated.
-Mechanics carried over from the main series included Aku Aku masks that protected Crash and Coco from enemies and hazards, as well as checkpoint crates that preserved players' progress.
+Crash Bandicoot: On the Run! was an endless runner game in which players controlled either the titular character Crash or his sister Coco, who were tasked with saving the multiverse from domination by Doctor Neo Cortex and his minions.
+Crash and Coco ran automatically through three-lane levels, with players swiping left or right to switch lanes, up to jump, down to slide, or tapping to perform a spin attack to destroy crates and enemies.
+Unlike traditional endless runners, levels had a defined start and end, featuring linear "corridor" designs with occasional alternative paths for bonuses, as well as checkpoint to retain progress after death.